AdePhil/narrative-task/README.md

 ## Frontend Setup

 The frontend runs on a Vue.js.
-It uses Vuetify and Tacklebox component library as the compinent libraries of choice.
+It uses [Vuetify](https://vuetifyjs.com/en/) and [Tacklebox](https://docs.narrative.dev/tacklebox) as the component libraries of choice.

-### - Navigate to clinet server folder and install the depencencies
+### - Navigate to client folder and install the depencencies

 ```
 yarn install